tauplatform/rhomobile-docs/docs/en/7.5/api/push.md

 <p><strong>For Win32(XPE)</strong>, Microsoft Message Queue (MSMQ) and .Net Framework 3.5 also must be installed on the device.</p>

 <p><strong>GCM is no longer supported as a standalone jar file</strong> since being moved to Google Play services.
-If you have trouble building an Android app with RhoElements 4.0.0 and Push capability, try these steps:</p>
+If you have trouble building an Android app with Push capability, try these steps:</p>

 <ol>
 <li><a href="http://dl-ssl.google.com/android/repository/gcm_r03.zip">Download the GCM r03 sip file</a> from Google&rsquo;s repository.</li>